 You can use this option to ensure that all current records are written out to the log stream before the stream is processed using a batch utility.

 The journal is disabled, but can be reenabled by the next SET JOURNALNAME STATUS(ENABLED) or ACTION(RESET) command for this journal.

 CEMT SET JVMPOOL

-Enable or disable the JVM pool.
+Enable or disable the Java virtual machine (JVM) pool.